stang149/3601-S16-lab5_json-data-processing/README.md

 ## Setup
 - Fork this repository (so that it is easy for us to keep track of your work).
--
 - Use the generator to generate your project (see below).
-- Make sure your applications is called "student".
+- Make sure your application is called "student".
 - Move the ``seed.js`` file into your config directory.
 - **Make sure that your .gitignore contains the .idea, /server/config/environment/production.js, etc. Use past .gitignore for reference.**
 - Once you have checked your .gitignore, add all the appropriate generated files to the repsoitory and commit.